passport/www.passportjs.org/books/concepts/oauth2/userinfo.md

 Authorization: Bearer IAxLF5woqmfjTCHRD6gnp9X9RNVK3TG0
 ```

-Note that the access token that was just issued is being used as credential in
+Note that the access token that was just issued is being used as a credential in
 the `Authorization` header.
 Because the token is a bearer token, it is utilized
 by simply including the access token string in the request according to the
 `Bearer` scheme, as specified by [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750).